chipitaps/fred-scraper/README.md

 **Q: Is my data secure?**
 A: Yes, all data collection happens securely through Apify's platform.
 Your data is private and secure.

-## Integrate FRED Scraper with any app and automate your workflow
+## Integrate with any app and automate your workflow

-Last but not least, FRED Scraper can be connected with almost any cloud service or web app thanks to [integrations](https://apify.com/integrations) on the Apify platform.
+This tool can be connected with almost any cloud service or web app thanks to [integrations](https://apify.com/integrations) on the Apify platform.

 These includes: